note35/sinon/docs/index.rst

 Sinon.PY
 ========

+**Note**: This document is partially referenced from Sinon.JS.
+However, most usages and API are redesigned.

 Sinon.PY is inspired by `Sinon.JS`_.
 Standalone test spies, stubs and mocks for Python.
 No dependencies, works with any unit testing framework.

 Overview
 ========

 This document contains the entire Sinon.PY API documentation along with brief introductions and examples to the concepts Sinon implements.

 Contents
 ========

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:

    Setup
    Spies